Ascend-Huawei/HiFly_Drone/ros_atlas/pidTracker/README.md

 #### System Diagram

-1. Each `SimpleActionState` in StateMachineClient (left) makes a request to their corresponding `SimpleActionState` in PIDActionServer (middle)
+1. Each `SimpleActionState` in StateMachineClient (left) makes a request to their corresponding `SimpleActionServer` in PIDActionServer (middle)
-2. Upon receving a request from `SimpleActionState`, the `SimpleActionServer` executes its callback function to achieve its goal and send a response to the State (fail or success)
+2. Upon receving a request from `SimpleActionState`, the `SimpleActionServer` executes its callback function to achieve its goal and send a response back to the state machine (succeeded, preempted, aborted)
-	- Callback functions may publish and subscribe to other nodes for tasks like: Inference and Postprocessing
-3. Upon receving a response from `SimpleActionServer`, the StateMachineClient transitions to its next state based on the outcome of the previous State.
+3. The StateMachineClient transitions to the next state depending on the response from 'SimpleActionServer'.

 ![ROS PID Tracker](https://github.com/jwillow19/HiFly_Drone/blob/main/.github/images/PID_SM.png)